-The day-to-day management of the curriculum is the responsibility of staff in the office of Curriculum, Evaluation, and Accreditation (OCEA) supervised by the senior associate dean for medical education.
-OCEA personnel provide staff support to course directors and to the committees described below.
-Curriculum coordination and coherency is promoted by a hierarchy of committees with well defined reporting relationships.
+Committee Structure--Coordination and coherency is promoted by a hierarchy of committees with well defined reporting relationships.
 Each course is managed by a course committee consisting of faculty members who are responsible for the planning, development, implementation, and continuous quality improvement of their courses.
 In Scientific Principles of Medicine (SPM), the course committee also includes "unit" committees corresponding to the 9 units that comprise this two year course.
 These course committees are chaired by the course directors.
 The course committees meet frequently-weekly for SPM and the Masters Colloquium and quarterly for Society, Community, and the Individual.
 For the Medical Skills course, the committee structure is more fluid as it consists of the Course Director and the SPM unit directors of the particular unit that is being implemented at any given time.
 This ensures close coordination and integration across these two curricular components.

 The course committees report at least twice a year to the Curriculum and Educational Policy Committee (CEPC) which consists of basic science and clinical faculty members appointed by the dean.
 This committee is chaired by the senior associate dean for medical education.
 Ex officio members include the associate dean for student affairs, the associate director of the clinical skills and simulation center, the director of assessment and evaluation, the library director and the director of the IT department.
 This committee is responsible for overseeing the entire curriculum and for formulating policy proposals that apply to all components of the educational program (e.g., grading policies, approval of courses, etc.).
 The CEPC is responsible for ensuring that institutional learning objectives are being met and that each course is of high quality.
+The resources of OCEA are made available to the CEPC as well as to its standing Evaluation Committee, which is chaired by the director of assessment and evaluation.
+The Evaluation Committee is responsible for providing oversight for all program evaluation and student assessment.
 The CEPC reports quarterly, or as needed, to the elected faculty council.

-14. Describe how the content covered in the curriculum will be monitored to ensure that all desired content is covered and that gaps or unwanted redundancies do not occur.
+14.Describe how the content covered in the curriculum will be monitored to ensure that all desired content is covered and that gaps or unwanted redundancies do not occur.
 Assess whether appropriate tools are available, such as a curriculum database, to support the monitoring of curriculum content.